frconor-ebook/meditations/_posts/2025-12-03-increase-my-faith.md

 Overcoming easygoing attitudes through their love of God and spirit of service, others have suffered trials and setbacks with the serenity of someone who knows that his purpose in life is not to aim at human success.

 Sometimes, living by faith means suffering those trials and setbacks.
-Things perhaps don\'t go forward at the pace we would like or don\'t get solved in the way that we would imagine.
+Things perhaps don't go forward at the pace we would like or don't get solved in the way that we would imagine.

 We may get impatient with the pace of God.

-Why doesn\'t this thing happen faster?
+Why doesn't this thing happen faster?

-Why doesn\'t this solution become easier?
+Why doesn't this solution become easier?

 Maybe God wants us to wait.

 Like He told St. Joseph, "Remain there until I tell you" (Matt.
 2:13).
 Wait there in Egypt.
-It\'s an undisclosed period of time.
+It's an undisclosed period of time.
 I want you to live by faith during this period and be an example for the whole of humanity.

-Others have remained for many years in a job that is unspectacular in men\'s eyes and apparently unfruitful.
+Others have remained for many years in a job that is unspectacular in men's eyes and apparently unfruitful.
 Where appropriate, they have joyfully renounced their ambitions and plans, interests and tastes, all legitimate and honorable, in order for the Work to be done.

-Whatever way that God may call us to walk along this pathway, we know that it\'s His pathway and that He\'s happy when we live in this way.
-He\'s promised us great joys.
+Whatever way that God may call us to walk along this pathway, we know that it's His pathway and that He's happy when we live in this way.
+He's promised us great joys.

-We can be facing the challenges and the difficulties, but then there comes a moment when you look back, and you see all the amazing things that God has achieved in us and through us, without our realizing it---particularly in those jobs that are unspectacular in men\'s eyes and apparently unfruitful.
+We can be facing the challenges and the difficulties, but then there comes a moment when you look back, and you see all the amazing things that God has achieved in us and through us, without our realizing it---particularly in those jobs that are unspectacular in men's eyes and apparently unfruitful.

 Yet very often, they are the things that bring everything forward.
 The apostolate of apostolates.